GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    developer to configure driver settings and generate profiler data from DirectX12, Vulkan, OpenCL and HIP applications.

+-  **Radeon Developer Panel CLI** - A headless, command-line version of the Radeon Developer Panel for automated pipelines and scripted capture workflows.

 -  **Radeon GPU Profiler (RGP)** - A GUI tool used to visualize and analyze the profile data.